 Pineapple upside down cake is an iconic type of dessert that many people look forward to eating.
-You might make pineapple upside down cakes for special occasions or you might simply enjoy the cake when relatives make it.
+You might make it for special occasions or you might simply enjoy it when your relatives make it.

 Read on to learn exactly how you are supposed to store pineapple upside down cake.
-This will give you all of the necessary information so that you will be able to store your cake and keep it safe until it’s time to dig in.
+This will give you all of the necessary information so that you will be able to keep it safe until it’s time to dig in.

 You Need Toothpicks

-Once you’ve procured the toothpicks, it’s going to be necessary to just stick the toothpicks all over the cake.
+Once you’ve procured the toothpicks, it’s going to be necessary to just stick them all over the cake.
 It won’t take long to do this, and you definitely don’t want to put plastic wrap on the cake without toothpicks because it will be a mess.

 Wrapping and Storing the Cake

 You should have your pineapple upside down cake placed on some type of plate that you’ll be using for storage.
-The plate needs to be large enough to safely fit the pineapple upside down cake, and it should be a plate that you’re comfortable putting in the refrigerator as well.
+The plate needs to be large enough to safely fit the cake, and it should be a plate that you’re comfortable putting in the refrigerator as well.

 Once you have the cake on a plate, you’re going to use the toothpicks as instructed above.
 With that out of the way, you want to loosely wrap the cake around the plate using plastic wrap.